Skip to content

 health_check.HealthCheck dataclass

-Base class for all health check backends.
+Base class for defining health checks.

-Source code in health_check/backends.py
+Source code in health_check/base.py

 24